Legal Experts Expect Wave Of Vaccine Mandates Following FDA Approval

 When it comes to patrons, similar rules apply.

-Greg Clifton is a professor at Metro State University and a practicing attorney who says while it may be legal, those decisions are more political than medical right now.
+Greg Clifton is a professor at Metro State University of Denver and a practicing attorney who says while it may be legal, those decisions are more political than medical right now.

 That said businesses asking for proof of vaccination from customers will have to weigh other issues including concerns about privacy, maintaining records and keeping them confidential as well as obtaining information on minors.